Peripli/specification/api.md

 See [Registering a Service Broker](#registering-a-service-broker) and [Patching Labels](#patching-labels).

 ### Deleting a Service Broker

 Deletion of a `platform` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

 This operation MUST fail if there are service instances associated with this service broker and neither the `force` nor the `cascade` flag are set.

 If the `cascade` flag is set, the Service Manager SHOULD try to delete all service bindings and service instances that have been provided by this service broker.
-This MAY result in dangling data in the platforms.
+This MAY result in dangling data in the Platforms.
 Using the `force` flag MAY leave service bindings and service instances in the data store behind.
-It MAY also result dangling data in the platforms and service instances that are not accessible anymore.
+It MAY also result dangling data in the Platforms and service instances that are not accessible anymore.

 #### Route